Alphonse Island Fishing, Seychelles

 The finest bonefishing on the planet

-Alphonse Island is the best known saltwater destination in the Indian Ocean.
-Arguably it is home to the most prolific bone fishery in the world.
-The sheer diversity of species gives the angler the opportunity to target a myriad of different species.
-The multi-national guide team pair up the twelve rods and the guides rotate every day.
+Alphonse Island is the best known saltwater destination in the Indian Ocean and arguably home to the most prolific bone fishery in the world.
+The sheer diversity gives the angler the opportunity to target a myriad different species.
+The multi-national guide team pair up the 12 rods and the guides rotate every day.
 From Alphonse, the transfer boat makes the daily 40 minute crossing to St Francois Atoll and its 10,000 acres of flats.

 With a variety of environments to fish, all abilities can be catered for.
 The majority of the fishing is done by wading and with both anglers fishing simultaneously.
 The hard, white sand flats of St Francois are teeming with bonefish.
 Large schools ghost across the flats and large singles and doubles feed along the drop offs.